 My lemons aren’t organic or unsprayed – can I still make lemon curd?

-- Yes!
-Lemon curd freezes beautifully – in fact, if you are planning on keeping the curd for longer than about 4 week, I thoroughly recommend it as it will last indefinitely in the freezer.
-It is actually scoopable straight out of the freezer and makes a excellent midnight treat, not-so-guiltily eaten right off the spoon.
+Yes!
+Lemon curd freezes beautifully – in fact if you are planning on keeping the curd for longer than about 4 weeks I thoroughly recommend it as it will last indefinitely in the freezer.
+It is actually scoopable straight out of the freezer and makes an excellent midnight treat, not-so-guiltily eaten right off the spoon.